 We had so many great options for dinner during our Bend stay.
 We were having such a hard time deciding which to go to.
-If you are ever in Bend make sure you check out this article with some great options, click here. – For dinner one night we decided to go to Spork and it did not disappoint.
+If you are ever in Bend make sure you check out this article with some great options.
+For dinner we decided to try Spork and it did not disappoint.
 It is a really unique and authentic place.
 It is Mexican, Asian Fusion, Soul Food*.
 I’ll just leave you with that and this picture.

 Writing this part is hard.
 I did not want to leave.
 Oregon is a really neat state.
 I loved everything about it.
-The weather, the people, the active lifestyle there.
-I really hope we’re back some day, hopefully to live.
+The weather, the people, the active lifestyle it excudes.
+I really hope we’re back some day.

-(Now if I would have known how terrible I was going to sleep in Yellowstone the first two nights, I would have refused to leave this camper.
-I really loved our short stay here. )
+If I would have known how terrible I was going to sleep in Yellowstone the first two nights, I would have refused to leave this camper.

-That night we went to bed at a decent time knowing what lied ahead.
+That night we went to bed at a decent time knowing what was ahead.
 We knew we had to get to Yellowstone at a good time, before all the camping spots got reserved.
-You’ll have to look out for my next post to know what happens.
+You’ll have to look out for my part II post to find out what happens.

 The next morning was stressful and not what we anticipated, but it makes for a good story and a good laugh now looking back 🙂 Don’t worry.
 No bears involved!